 Clinical trials are conducted in representative samples of the potential patient population, which may have significant variability.
 Clinical trials are by design based on a limited number of subjects and of limited duration for exposure to the product used to determine whether, on a potentially statistically significant basis, the planned safety and efficacy of any product candidate can be achieved.
 As with the results of any statistical sampling, we cannot be sure that all side effects of our product candidates may be uncovered, and it may be the case that only with a significantly larger number of patients exposed to the product candidate for a longer duration, that a more complete safety profile is identified.
 Further, even larger clinical trials may not identify rare serious adverse effects or the duration of such studies may not be sufficient to identify when those events may occur.
-There have been other products, including ESAs, for which safety concerns have been uncovered following approval by regulatory authorities.
+There have been other products, including erythropoiesis stimulating agents ("ESAs"), for which safety concerns have been uncovered following approval by regulatory authorities.
 Such safety concerns have led to labeling changes or withdrawal of ESAs products from the market.
-While our most advanced product candidate is chemically unique from ESAs, it or any of our product candidates may be subject to similar risks.
-For example, roxadustat for use in anemia in CKD is being developed to address a very diverse patient population expected to have many serious health conditions at the time of administration of roxadustat, including diabetes, high blood pressure and declining kidney function.
+While our most advanced product candidate is chemically unique from ESAs, it or any of our product candidates may be subject to known or unknown risks.

-To date we have not seen evidence of significant safety concerns with our product candidates currently in clinical trials.
 Patients treated with our products, if approved, may experience adverse reactions and it is possible that the FDA or other regulatory authorities may ask for additional safety data as a condition of, or in connection with, our efforts to obtain approval of our product candidates.
 If safety problems occur or are identified after our product candidates reach the market, we may, or regulatory authorities may require us to amend the labeling of our products, recall our products or even withdraw approval for our products.